Business Tax Overview

 Corporate Income Tax

-Indiana’s corporate income tax is reducing from 6.0% to 4.9% by 2021.
-The tax rate is dropping by about 0.25% per year until 2021 as the decrease is phased-in.
+Indiana’s corporate income tax is reducing to 4.9% by 2021.
 Adjusted gross income is a company’s federal adjusted gross income with certain adjustments.
 This method of determination simplifies tax calculations for corporations and does not apply to S corporations and not-for-profit organizations.

 To determine Indiana’s share of an interstate or international corporation’s taxable income, a company’s adjusted gross income is apportioned based upon a single-sales factor with Indiana’s portion based solely on the portion of the company’s sales in Indiana.
 Adjusted gross income is a company’s federal adjusted gross income with certain adjustments.
 This method of determination simplifies tax calculations for corporations and does not apply to S Corporations and not-for-profit organizations.